 Get adequate sleep

 Getting enough sleep and making sure you have a sleep routine are important factors in controlling anxiety, says Dr. Sherrill.
 When your sleep is compromised, it can affect your mood and impair your ability to cope with the stress you do encounter, and that can trigger a vicious cycle, he explains.
 Studies show that sleep affects the brain and can directly affect your mental health.
-One study shows sleep deprivation increases anxiety, depression, and general distress while another study showed that those with sleep deprivation felt more anxiety while doing everyday tasks and felt that a catastrophe was more likely to happen if they were sleep deprived.
+A 2016 systematic review and meta-analysis on the topic found that acute sleep deprivation is associated with an increase in anxiety.
 In addition to making you feel more anxious, sleep deprivation creates an imbalance in hormone levels and increases adrenaline levels, and both can increase anxiety.
 “Not getting enough sleep puts you in a bad mood, impairs coping, and causes stress, which leads to not getting enough sleep,” Dr. Sherrill says.
-These are the things about social anxiety disorder psychologists wish you knew.
+(These are the things about social anxiety disorder psychologists wish you knew.)

 Consider cognitive behavioral therapy